Degree structure and studies

 The Master's Programme in Circular Economy is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-Elective studies recommended for the programme are e.g. Advanced Course in LCA (7 ECTS credits), Air Pollution Control (6 ECTS credits), Introduction to Business and Sustainability (3 ECTS credits), or Business and Sustainability (6 ECTS credits).
+Elective studies recommended for the programme are e.g. Lifecycle Assessment in Circular Economy (7 ECTS credits), Air Pollution Control (6 ECTS credits), Introduction to Business and Sustainability (3 ECTS credits), or Business and Sustainability (6 ECTS credits).

-You can find the most recent information about courses and degree structures in the LUT study guide.
+You can find the most recent information about courses and degree structures in the LUT study guide 2021/2022.

 Master of Science in Technology